Myonpasu/random-respawn/README.md

 # Random Respawn

-A Minecraft mod randomizing the respawn location of all dead players together.
+A Fabric Minecraft server mod randomizing the respawn location of all dead players together.